-The CPA Exam's Regulation (REG) section assesses a candidate's knowledge and skills in U.S. federal taxation, U.S. ethics and professional responsibilities related to tax practice, and U.S. business law.
+The Regulation (REG) CPA Exam section assesses a candidate's knowledge and skills in U.S. federal taxation, U.S. ethics and professional responsibilities related to tax practice, and U.S. business law.
 REG, like all other sections of the CPA Exam, is administered by the American Institute of Certified Public Accountants (AICPA).

-Before you begin your exam at the Prometric Testing Center, you will be given 2 sets of welcome screens.
+At the start of the testing session, you will be given 2 sets of welcome screens.
 The first of these displays will ask for confirmation of your name, ID, exam portion, and launch code.
 Before moving on, you must accept the confidentiality declarations on the next screen.
-It's vital to remember that if you don't address these screens in under 5 minutes each, your exam will be canceled and you won't be able to continue.
+It’s vital to remember that if you don’t address these screens in under 5 minutes each, your exam will be canceled and you won’t be able to continue.